TolgaKarateke07/lucid-rem-mask/README.md

 ## What's not done

-- I haven't built the circuit yet, so none of this has run on real hardware.
+- The STM32 build hasn't run on the hardware yet.
+The circuit exists and the detection works on an Arduino prototype, but this firmware has only been tested in simulation.
 - The thresholds come from simulated signals.
-They're reasonable starting points but they'll need adjusting once I have real recordings.
+They're reasonable starting points but they'll need adjusting once I have real recordings from the board.
 - No PCB.
 - No power saving.
 It should sleep between samples so it can run all night on a small battery.